21 Things You Should Know When You Drive a Hybrid

 Some of the more popular apps for gas mileage logging are Fuelly, FillUp, Drivvo, Fuelio, etc. Pay attention to the numbers and try to better your driving habits.

-For a side-by-side MPG comparison among cars use this link.
+Read further for a side-by-side MPG comparison among cars.

 Fuel consumption is in direct correlation with air pollution.
 Choose a car with better gas mileage!